Trevor4811/Local_Home_Assistant/server/README.md

 ## Architecture

-The server consists of an MQTT server and the Home Assistant instance running in their own Docker containers.
-This allows Rhasspy to pass on voice commands to Home Assistant, which then communicates with a variety of devices.
+The server consists of an MQTT server, Home Assistant server, and Rhasspy server.

 ## Usage